mirego/elixir-boilerplate/BOILERPLATE_README.md

 2. Install Mix and NPM dependencies with `make dependencies`
 3. Generate values for mandatory secrets in [`.env.dev`](./.env.dev) with `mix phx.gen.secret`
 4. Create and migrate the database with `mix ecto.setup`
-5. Compile the application with `make compile`
-6. Start the Phoenix server with `iex -S mix phx.server` with environment variables from `.env.dev` and `.env.dev.local`
+5. Start the Phoenix server with `iex -S mix phx.server` with environment variables from `.env.dev` and `.env.dev.local`

 ### `make` commands